CSCfi/kielipankki-nlf-harvester/apptainer/browsing.md

 It takes a while, and results in a 502M zip file.

+When you are done with the operations, you can close the Apptainer session with `exit` command or ctrl-c.

 #### With tykky (extra credit)

 If you have a tykky-fied environment set up (see previous section), `setup.sh` also sets up the mounts for that, so you can run `python filter.py` in your regular puhti environment as if the data were really mounted there.
 For example,